 Join the Journey

 Reconciliation Ministry is our shared ministry and currently has numerous expressions in the life of our church.
-Your Region sponsors camp and conferences for adults and youth to learn from each other’s cultural and historical experiences.
+Your Region sponsors camps and conferences for adults and youth to learn from each other’s cultural and historical experiences.
 Attend or sponsor a youth to attend camp.
 At the Regional level we also have Transformation Teams that focus on unraveling the effects of racism and separation in their programs and committees.
 Consider joining a team or inviting team members to your church.
 You can also participate in a training event sponsored by the Reconciliation Ministry or your Region.
 We encourage you to explore the many ways you can become an active participant in this church-wide commitment.

 If your Region or ministry context would like to host an Anti-Racism training event, please complete the Training Request Form here:

 One of the most effective ways to work for change is joining a Transformation Team.
 Teams are developed and trained to organize for change within their institution.
 Team members attend twelve days of training where they are introduced to a socio-historical analysis of racism in the United States, learn to use education as a tool of organizing, are introduced to organizing skills and develop a strategy to effect change in their organization.